It seems straightforward: people usually have the right-of-way over motor vehicles.

 If a bicycle rider is on the sidewalk, then you treat them like a pedestrian.

 Drivers yield to bikes and people on the sidewalk, and in crosswalks.
-Cyclists on the sidewalk yield to pedestrians.
+Cyclists on the sidewalk yield to people walking.

 - The driver of a vehicle shall yield the right-of-way to any pedestrian or bicycle on a sidewalk.
 The rider of a bicycle shall yield the right-of-way to a pedestrian on a sidewalk or crosswalk.
 See RCW 46.61.261 (emphasis added)